TL;DR

 What Our Humans Still Do

-Blastra automated everything there is to automate.
+Blastra is automating everything there is to automate.
 But some things still need a human—our humans, not you.

 Account creation — Each directory has its own vendor portal.
 We create accounts, verify email addresses, sometimes verify your business on your behalf.
 There are two ways to authorize us—via email forwarding or direct access.